 Regardless of how obvious it is, everybody likes money (whether they have them or not)!
 In fact, the need for recognition often comes after the need for a solid paycheck is fulfilled, so don’t dismiss the power of a bonus.

 Also, you can diversify by offering gift cards, extra paid vacation days, free health checkups, and other bonuses that don’t come as cash but do have a positive impact on the individual’s finances.
-Plus, a bonus allows you to brag about it to friends and family, which is also a form of recognition.
+Plus, a bonus allows you to brag about it to friends and family, which is also a form of instant recognition.